AndresICM/genome-mining/_episodes/09-metabolomics.md

   <img src="../fig/export_04.jpg" alt="Export files" width="600"/>
 </a>

 Now we need to repeat the export step but with the media blanks removed.
-This time the files will be named "GM_workshop_Featurelist_filtered" so we can know that there is no MS spectra that are originally from the culture media.
+This time the files will be named "GM_workshop_Featurelist_filtered" so we can know that there are no MS spectra that are originally from the culture media.

 After this, we have 4 files.
 And we are done with the processing steps in MZMine 3